REal0day/apache-cve/README.md

   - Both CVE-2021-26690 and CVE-2021-31618 have a CVSS score of 7.5.
   - It might be the case Apache marked CVE-2021-31618 as "important" due to the higher likelihood of exploitation, triggering a need for a patch, since CVE-2021-26690 was addressed as part of the broader 2.4.48 update.
 - **Credits:**
-  - Thank you Antonio Morales, @antonio-morales  for reporting this vulnerability
-  - Special thanks to apache, openwall, debian, fedora, gentoo, netapp, and oracle for creating advisories for this vulnerability.
+Thank you, Antonio Morales (@antonio-morales), for reporting this vulnerability.
+Special thanks to Apache, Openwall, Debian, Fedora, Gentoo, NetApp, and Oracle for creating advisories for this vulnerability.

 ## 7. References
 - **Source Code Repository:** [Apache Github Commits](https://github.com/apache/httpd/commits/2.4.47/modules/session/mod_session.c)